neunenak/rust-meta-interpreter/README.md

 -haskell-ish langauge should be called Robo
 -typeful scripting language should be called schala rename accordingly!
+-idea for Schala - scoped types - be able to define a quick enum type scoped to a function ro something, that only is meant to be used as a quick bespoke interface between two other things

 # Schala - a programming language meta-interpreter